 📈 Entry Zone & Long-Term Guidance

-• Long-Term Holding: Suitable for investors seeking exposure to commodities and energy.
-Staggered buying recommended due to high valuations and weak growth indicators.
+• Long-Term Holding: Suitable for cautious investors seeking exposure to diversified commodities.
+Accumulation should be conservative due to weak growth metrics.

 ✅ Positive

-• Dividend yield of 1.50% provides steady income.
+• Dividend yield of 1.42% supports investor confidence.

 ⚠️ Limitation